spatie/shiki-php/README.md

 );
 ```

-This package also ships with the following extra languages, on top of the [100+ that Shiki supports](https://github.com/shikijs/shiki/tree/master/docs/languages.md):
+This package also ships with the following extra languages, on top of the [100+ that Shiki supports](https://github.com/shikijs/shiki/tree/master/docs/languages.md) out of the box:

+- Antlers
 - Blade
-- Antlers

 ## Support us